nashpaz123/hit-counter/README.md

 # Counter API with Python and Flask
 This repo contains files needed to create an API using Python and Flask, in order to count webpage hits.
-The application is bundled into a container and deployed to a kubernetes cluster.
+The application is bundled into a container and deployed with docker-compose.
 The backend database is Redis.

 # functionality

 Description: Retrives and displays number of hits for the current deployment.
 Every 10 hits an extra message is displayed.
 A reset button leads to a reset/ url and resets the counter.

 I didn't go into volumes, the data remains in the redis container until it is deleted.
-I didn't go into a "no refresh" option for the reset, that would have required Ajax and js and started making the reset button extra complicated, but here are some examples: https://stackoverflow.com/questions/42601478/flask-calling-python-function-on-button-onclick-event
+I didn't go into a "no refresh" option for the reset, because that would have required Ajax and js and started making the reset button extra complicated, but here are some examples: https://stackoverflow.com/questions/42601478/flask-calling-python-function-on-button-onclick-event

 Request:       `GET /`  (Browse to localhost (port 80, not 5000) or in cli run `curl localhost`)